 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

 I learned a long time ago that when you go through life, you can either be a thermometer or a thermostat: You can react to your environment, or you can control your environment.

 I’ve tried to be the thermostat in my life.
 It’s control in a good way, a guiding way.

-As a senior vice president, I lead a team supporting evolving Department of Defense missions with the Joint Combatant Commander, with a particular focus on cyber warfare and analytics.
+As a executive vice president, I lead a team supporting evolving Department of Defense missions with the Joint Combatant Commander, with a particular focus on cyber warfare and analytics.

 Thomas is a former naval supply corps officer, with active and reserve service from 1972 to 1980.
 He joined the federal civil service with the Navy in 1975.
 Thomas held positions with increasing levels of authority and responsibility, until he was selected into the Senior Executive Service (SES) in 1999.
 As an SES, he served on the staff of U.S. Fleet Forces Command as director of shore installations readiness, director of fleet training, director of fleet readiness, training, logistics and maintenance, and finally as executive director and chief of staff.
 He retired from civil service in May 2006.

 Thomas’ honors include the Senior Executive Service Presidential Rank Award, Distinguished Civilian Service Award, and numerous superior and meritorious civilian service awards.